theforeman/chef-handler-foreman/README.md

 foreman_server_options  :url => 'http://your.server/foreman'
 # add following line if you want to upload node attributes (facts in Foreman language)
 foreman_facts_upload    true
+## Facts whitelist / blacklisting
+# add following line if you want to upload only specific node attributes - only top-level attributes
+foreman_facts_whitelist ['lsb','network','cpu']
+# add following line if you want to avoid uploading specific node attributes - any part from the key will do
+foreman_facts_blacklist ['kernel','counters','interfaces::sit0']
+# enable caching of attributes - (full) upload will be performed only if attributes changed
+foreman_facts_cache_file '/var/cache/chef_foreman_cache.md5'
 # add following line if you want to upload reports
 foreman_reports_upload  true
 # add following line to manage reports verbosity.
 Allowed values are debug, notice and error